 - 1 cup water

-- Additional topping ideas: 1 teaspoon dried basil, 1 teaspoon oregano, salt and pepper, shredded Parmesan cheese, pepperoni, sliced black olives, extra peppers, red onion, mushrooms, etc.
+- Optional toppings: shredded Parmesan cheese, pepperoni, sliced black olives, extra peppers, red onion, mushrooms

 - In a large nonstick skillet over medium heat, combine the olive oil and garlic.
 Stir for about 30 seconds or until fragrant and add in the onion, peppers, and mushrooms.
 Cook until glistening and somewhat tender.